Spook's: The Spook's Apprentice

-In the County, Thomas "Tom" Ward, the seventh son of a seventh son, is apprenticed to John Gregory, a Spook who deals with supernatural beings such as boggarts, ghosts and witches.
-Despite repeated warnings from the Spook to keep his distance from witches, Tom befriends Alice Deane, whose family connections to Mother Malkin and Bony Lizzie draw him into danger.
-Alice helps Malkin escape by mistake, triggering a series of confrontations with the witch and her allies.
-With the Spook's guidance and using traditional tools of the trade, such as rowan wood and silver, Tom learns to face these threats.
-He finally lures Mother Malkin into a pig pen where she is destroyed, confirming his place as the Spook's apprentice, while Alice remains a doubtful but useful friend in his struggle against the Dark.
+In the County, Thomas "Tom" Ward, the seventh son of a seventh son, is apprenticed to John Gregory, a spook who deals with supernatural beings such as boggarts, ghosts and witches.
+Tom befriends Alice Deane despite Gregory's warnings about witches.
+Alice's connection to Mother Malkin and Bony Lizzie draws Tom into danger after she mistakenly helps Malkin escape.
+With Gregory's instruction and the use of rowan wood and silver, Tom learns to deal with these threats.
+He finally lures Mother Malkin into a pig pen, where she is destroyed, while Alice remains an uncertain ally.

 The Spook's Curse

-In the cathedral catacombs beneath Priestown, the Spook and his apprentice Tom Ward confront the Bane, a powerful creature the Spook has never managed to defeat.
-Their task is complicated by the arrival of the Quisitor, who hunts witches, Spooks and anyone suspected of practising dark magic.
-In the catacombs, Alice Deane strikes a dangerous bargain with the Bane, offering it her blood and risking being taken over by it.
-When the Spook is arrested and sentenced to death, Tom and Alice work together to free him and confront the Bane.
-Alice grows afraid of the creature's influence and supports the Spook and Tom in planning its destruction.
-In the final encounter, Tom uses the Bane's moment of distraction after Alice's plea for mercy to destroy it, lifting Priestown's curse.
+In the cathedral catacombs beneath Priestown, Gregory and Tom confront the Bane, a creature Gregory has previously failed to defeat.
+The task is complicated by the arrival of the Quisitor, who hunts witches, spooks and people suspected of practising dark magic.
+Alice Deane makes a bargain with the Bane, offering it her blood and risking possession.
+After Gregory is arrested and sentenced to death, Tom and Alice free him and confront the Bane.
+Tom destroys it after Alice pleads for mercy, ending the curse on Priestown.

 The Spook's Secret

-During a harsh winter, the Spook suddenly decides to leave Chipenden for his winter house at Anglezarke, unsettling Tom.
-The house contains a cellar crowded with bound witches and boggarts, which adds to its threatening atmosphere.
-As the months pass, Tom learns more about his master's past and the reason for their move.
-The stranger who has appeared is revealed as Morgan Hurst, the Spook's former apprentice and now a necromancer seeking to raise an old god.
-Through Tom's discoveries and the Spook's memories, the book traces the Spook's earlier failures and the long-standing conflict with Morgan that now threatens the County.
+During winter, Gregory leaves Chipenden for his winter house at Anglezarke, where the cellar contains bound witches and boggarts.
+Tom learns more about Gregory's past and the reason for their move.
+A stranger is revealed as Morgan Hurst, Gregory's former apprentice, who has become a necromancer and seeks to raise an old god.
+The book connects Gregory's earlier failures with the conflict that now threatens the County.